Easy Arroz Rojo Recipe (Arroz Mexicano)

-Arroz rojo or Mexican red rice is one of the basic recipes of Mexican cuisine.
-It’s easy to master with my fail proof recipe.
-Let’s learn how to make this delicious perfect Mexican rice for all your favorite meals.
+Arroz rojo or authentic Mexican red rice is one of the basic recipes of Mexican cuisine.
+It’s easy to master and with this failproof recipe with detailed steps you’ll always have fluffy rice and a perfect side dish for all your favorite Mexican foods.

 Amigos, today’s recipe is one you must master — and trust me it’s not hard at all.

-One thing we will all be able to agree on that this authentic Mexican rice recipe is a beautiful red color that takes really only a couple of minutes of preparation, but with it’s basic ingredients needed you’re going to make the most delicious homemade arroz.
+This authentic Mexican rice recipe is a beautiful vibrant red color that takes really only a couple of minutes of preparation, but with it’s basic ingredients needed you’re going to make the most delicious homemade arroz.

 - long grain rice or extra long grain rice (don’t use instant rice nor brown rice)